sourcegraph/handbook/content/engineering/deployments/security.md

   - Certificate Validity: 15 years
 - Click Next
 - Save the Origin Certificate and Private key to 1Password, **you wont be able to get the private key again**.

+## Cloudflare

+### WAF

+The Cloudflare WAF is enabled via terraform.
+To turn it on or off, update `cloudflare_zone_settings_override` in `[sourcegraph/sgdev].tf`, and set `waf='[on/off]'`, then run `terraform apply`.

+To configure the Cloudflare WAF, add or update WAF rules in `[sourcegraph/sgdev]-waf.tf`.
+For documentation on what configuration options exist, check [the terraform registry](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs).
+Note that the configuration options may be restricted by plan, as documented in the [Cloudflare API documentation](https://api.cloudflare.com/).

+### Rate Limiter

+The Cloudflare rate limiter is configured via terraform.
+To change the behavior of existing rate limiting rules, or create new ones, edit `[sourcegraph/sgdev]-waf.tf`.
+For documentation on what configuration options exist, check [the terraform registry](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs).
+Note that the configuration options may be restricted by plan, as documented in the [Cloudflare API documentation](https://api.cloudflare.com/), as well as the [rate limiting configuration guide](https://support.cloudflare.com/hc/en-us/articles/115001635128-Configuring-Cloudflare-Rate-Limiting).
+Also note that we are restricted to 10 rate limiting rules with our current plan, so be purposeful about using these.